Free-Radical/cortexONE-Docs/README.md

 ---
 **Ownership Note:**
-CortexONE is solely developed and maintained by [Your Name] as of April 27, 2025.
+CortexONE is solely developed and maintained by Saqib A. Khan as of April 27, 2025.
 All previous collaborators have relinquished involvement.
 ---